 In the body, the Agni or fire is manifested as Pitta Dosha, but still contains aspects of each element.
-The Pitta Dosha predominantly Fire & Water.
-The qualities of Pitta as sharp, and light is due to the fire element.
-Lightness is also contributed by Space element.
+The Pitta Dosha is predominantly Fire & Water.
+The qualities of Pitta as sharp, and light are due to the fire element.
+Lightness is also contributed by the space element.
 Air gives the property of mobility and lightness.
-The properties of mild unctuousness, the capacity to spread evenly and the fluid state are due to water element.
-The earth element gives a peculiar odor to Pitta, the representative of Agni in the Body.
-Knowing that Agni in the body contains of the five elements becomes more relevant when we talk about the Four States of Agni:
+The properties of mild unctuousness, the capacity to spread evenly, and the fluid state are due to the water element.
+The earth element gives a peculiar odor to Pitta, the representative of Agni in the body.
+Knowing that Agni in the body contains the five elements becomes more relevant when we talk about the Four States of Agni:

 The normal state (Sum Agni) – This stage is a balanced state of all the five elements by their representative Doshas in the body.
-The person having a ‘Sum Agni” is able to digest reasonable quantities of food without any adverse signs and symptoms.
-The person enjoys perfect health with season, food or habits affecting the Agni.
-The person is bestowed with strength, radiance, immunity to diseases, an abundant life force and a long life.
+The person having a ‘Sum Agni' is able to digest reasonable quantities of food without any adverse signs and symptoms.
+The person enjoys perfect health with the season, food, or habits affecting the Agni.
+The person is bestowed with strength, radiance, immunity to diseases, an abundant life force, and long life.

 Hyper state of Agni (Tikshna Agni) – When Pitta Dosha gets aggravated due to causative factors, then it increases the fire element in the Pitta residing in the Abdomen area as the digestive fire or Agni.
 This results in an intense state of digestion and metabolism.
 This state causes the person to eat large quantities of food.
-Once the food is digested the increased Fire element in the digestive fire causes a dry palate, parched mouth, a burning sensation, acidity and heart burn.
-It may also cause gastritis, dysentery or colitis.
+Once the food is digested, the increased fire element in the digestive fire causes a dry palate, parched mouth, a burning sensation, acidity, and heat burn.
+It may also cause gastritis, dysentery, or colitis.